pavlo-myskov/word-wheel/README.md

 # Word Wheel

-[Word Wheel](https://flashdrag.github.io/word-wheel) is JavaScript educational game in which the user guesses words by their definitions.
-After a player has selected a certain topic of words and starts the game, the app gets a random word on this topic from the local array and searches for a definition in the online dictionary using api.
-If the definition succesfully finded, the app shows it to the user, and the word itself is hidden behind flip cards.
+[Word Wheel](https://flashdrag.github.io/word-wheel) is JavaScript educational game in which a user guesses words by their definitions.
+After a player has selected a certain topic of words and starts the game, the app gets a random word on this topic from the local array and searches for a definition in the online dictionary using API.
+If the definition is successfully found, the app shows it to the user, and the word itself is hidden behind flip cards.

 ![Responsive Mockup](docs/supp-images/responsive-mockup.png)